 Meet Father Michael, a priest and pastoral counselor from the Diocese of Omaha, Nebraska, who uses YouTube as a resource to reach parishioners and others in need of a word of encouragement.
 A priest is usually trying to meet the responsibilities in a parish and his commitment to care for the needs of individuals, families and small groups.
 Counselors and pastors are beginning to realize the power of media to reach clients and parishioners.
-The internet has become a resource and platform to promote new ideas and techniques.
-It can even be used to bring people back to the church.

 While there are similarities to clinical counseling, a characteristic of pastoral counseling that vastly differs from many approaches to counseling is that it is holistic in nature.
 Rather than separating a client’s issues or pieces of themselves, the practice of pastoral counseling works to treat the whole, integrated person.
 This practice stems from the Christian beliefs that one can only truly be understand in their entirety.

 Pastoral counseling is a special form of counseling with many unique characteristics and techniques.
 Not only does it have the benefit of the traditional modes of counseling, it also has the benefit of incorporating divine assistance as well as a wealth of historical examples and teachings that date all the way back to the foundation of the world.

 In our counseling classes, we learn that we are called to guide our clients on their journeys.
 We don’t give them advice, but we simply help them along the path to find their path.
 In the pastoral counseling profession, we are blessed to be able to talk about a great source of strength.
 We are allowed the privilege of incorporating faith into practice.

 A common conundrum for counselors of all types, and health care professionals, is how to handle dual relationships.
 They can be tricky, awkward and uncertain things for everyone.
 What do you do when the person who just told you their hard secrets greets you in the grocery store?